alfg/ffmpeg-commander/README.md

-# ffmpeg-commander
+# `ffmpeg-commander`
-> `ffmpeg-commander` is a simple web UI for generating common FFmpeg commands.
+A simple web UI for generating common FFmpeg encoding operations.

-*Generated options may vary based on your FFmpeg version and build configuration.
-Tested on version 4.3.1*

 https://alfg.github.io/ffmpeg-commander/

+Check out [docker-ffmpeg](https://github.com/alfg/docker-ffmpeg) for a customized Docker build of FFmpeg.

 ![github pages](https://github.com/alfg/ffmpeg-commander/workflows/github%20pages/badge.svg)
 [![Build Status](https://travis-ci.org/alfg/ffmpeg-commander.svg?branch=master)](https://travis-ci.org/alfg/ffmpeg-commander)

-Check out [docker-ffmpeg](https://github.com/alfg/docker-ffmpeg) for a customized Docker build of FFmpeg.
+## Why?
+`FFmpeg` has many simple and complex options, which can be intimidating at first.
+I wanted to create a simple interface for generating common encoding operations for video and audio, inspired by [HandBrake](https://handbrake.fr/).

+This tool does NOT cover all options of FFmpeg and some assumptions are made when generating the output.
+So adjustments may be necessary.
+Generated options may also vary based on your FFmpeg version and build configuration.

+If you feel some options can be improved, feel free to open an issue or pull request.

 ## Development
 `ffmpeg-commander` is built with [Vue.js](https://vuejs.org) and [Bootstrap Vue](https://bootstrap-vue.org/).